-For federal tax purposes, not all income is taxed equally.
+For tax purposes, not all income is created equal.
 Capital gains and dividends, for instance, are taxed differently-and often more favorably-than ordinary income.
 Following are some planning strategies you can use to secure more favorable tax treatment for your investment income.

 Sale of a home.
 If you sell your primary residence at a profit, you may be subject to capital gains tax on the profit.
 However, there are exclusions available.
-Most states also follow the federal exclusion on the gain from the sale of a principal residence.
 For example, if you've owned and used the home as your primary residence for at least two out of the five years before the sale, then up to \$250,000 of the profit is tax-free if you're single, or up to \$500,000 if you're married and filing jointly.
 In addition to federal taxes, many states also impose taxes on the sale of real estate.